jlan84/linear-algebra-assignment/pair.md

    a function to normalize the probabilities to make the sum of all probabilities 1.**

 5. How many iterations did it take to reach stationary distribution?
+Eyeball it.

    What is the page with the highest page rank (most probable to be on)?